 Castle Fraser, Aberdeenshire

-In winter there's nothing lovelier than fluffy snow on the ground, but how often does it snow in Scotland?
+In winter there's nothing more magical than fluffy snow on the ground, but how often does it snow in Scotland?
 Although we do regularly get fresh snowfalls in Scotland (on average it snows 15 - 20 days per year), the amount of snow - and likelihood of it lying - really depends on your luck and where you visit.

 When it comes to snow in Scotland, the north of Scotland and the west coast are most likely to receive snow and you'll see snow on the mountains almost all winter.
 Check the Met Office weather forecast for your trip.

 5. How easy is it to get around?

 Union Terrace Gardens, Aberdeen